 By Vivien Kwai and Sonia Teo

-Steven Sim is the Global Chief Information Security Officer and Head Group Cybersecurity Department at PSA International Pte Ltd. He is also the President of the ISACA Singapore Chapter.
+Steven Sim is the Head of Group Cybersecurity at PSA International Pte Ltd undertaking CISO role.
+He is also the President of the ISACA Singapore Chapter.
 With over 20 years of experience, Steven has made numerous contributions to the cybersecurity field.
 In this article, Steven reflects on his experience in the industry and shares advice on how to enter the field, the future of cybersecurity and how we can adapt to the industry’s developments.

 When people think of a job in cybersecurity, they think of it as very technical.
 Because of movies, they think of a nerd staring at the computer, typing away and in a zone of their own.
 In fact, not only is the persona of technical cybersecurity folks often misunderstood, cybersecurity also includes many domains such as governance, stakeholder management and managing education programs that raises awareness about the perils of cyberspace and responsibilities to keep the business safe.